mikaylarmcgraw/Python-Work/Flask Getting Started/README.md

 ## Jinja Templates

 Our flask application has a `templates` directory which contains components that display data to the user.
 Jinja templates generate text files which we use to create HTML.
 Templates are text files with placehoders for varaibles you can see we insert a Jinja variable in our html document called `{{message}}` which we specify the variable contents in the view `flashcards.py`.
 You can also add logic to these templates such as if, for, filter statements, etc...

+## Routing

+App routing is used to map the specific URL with the associated function intended to perform a task.
+You specify a route to a function by adding `app.route("/cards")` above it.
+The route: `app.route("/cards)` for instance can display a list of all flashcards we have in our json file.
+You can pass in parameters to the route as well by using the `<type: variable>` syntax.
+For instance if you wanted to view a flashcard with index value 1 the route would look like: `app.route("/cards/<int:index")`